I didn’t even realize it was happening. I hadn’t noticed how worry and fear were taking over and robbing me of peace of mind.

 I’m so glad God’s love for me doesn’t change based on how my day played out.(His Truth)”

 An important part of receiving His grace is acknowledging where you’re at and bringing it to the Lord.
-Let go of trying to be okay.
+Let go of trying to be okay or make it okay.
 So it means being honest and bringing your care and concerns to God because He cares.
-(1 Peter 5:7) You’ll be saying things like: I am worried.
+(1 Peter 5:7) You’ll say things like: I am worried.
 I was frustrated, disappointed, jealous, hurt, or sad, and confused.
+Help me God.
+I need you.

 Release the lies.
 The thing about your worry or your inner critic is that it sounds so true (in the moment, in the quietness of your head) which is why you end up believing its voice.

-Once you’ve spotted the lies you need to bring them to the feet of Jesus and ask Him to let go of them.
+Once you’ve spotted the lies you need to bring them to the feet of Jesus and ask Him to help you let go of them.
 “Heavenly Father, I bring to your feet the lie that I will damage my children for the rest of their life for how I handled that situation today.
 I bring to your feet my thoughts that I’m going to mess up my children.
 That my son will never figure out how, to be honest and it will mess up all of his relationships.
 This situation does not make him a compulsive liar nor does this mistake mean it will define his future.
-You tell me in your word that I can be confident of this that the good work you began in him you will finish to the end.
-(Phil 1:6) In your name, amen.”
+You tell me in your Word that I can be confident of this that the good work you began in him you will finish to the end.
+(Phil 1:6) I believe help my unbelief.
+In your name, amen.”

 In the morning, or whenever you’re more cognizant ask God to help you realize what is triggering these lies.
 When does it happen most often?
 What are the lies usually about?
-What was I listening to?
-Watching? or What was I doing that triggered these lies?
+What are you listening to?
+Watching?
+What are you doing that triggered these lies?
 Jot this down.
 There’s usually an underlying pattern.

 When we are releasing the lies we may discover that Repentance is needed.
 Sometimes it’s not, but more often than not God shows me that the thoughts I am releasing to Him were filled with jealousy, bitterness, lack of forgiveness, or some other controlling tendency of mine.
 Repenting is healing to the soul so don’t skip this if the Holy Spirit is nudging you.